sitorhy/react-navigation-config/README.md

 ##### **options**
 > - `<Object> params` - optional, the params field of navigation prop state
 >
-> - `<Object> channel` - optional, will be integrated to  screenProps,can pass any objects from parent, recommend functions for interaction in navigation stack, but it is danger  during any pop operation.
+> - `<Object> channel` - optional, will be integrated to  screenProps, can pass any objects, including functions that interact between screens, but it is very danger for some pop actions.
 >
 > - `<String>` `routeKey` - optional
 ##### Return Value